 If you want to avoid waking up with neck pain, there are two specific sleeping positions that you should try to use: sleeping on your back and sleeping on your side.
 If you are a back sleeper, it is very important to select a rounded pillow in order to provide support to your neck’s natural curve.
 A flat pillow to cushion your head is also great.
 This can be accomplished by tucking a smaller neck roll into the pillowcase with a softer, flatter pillow.
 You can also use a special pillow which comes with a built-in neck support and an indentation, perfectly sized and positioned, for your head to rest in.

-Here are some neck pain reducing tips to take into consideration:
+Here are some neck pain reducing tips:

 - When sleeping at night, you may want to use a feather pillow that can conform easily to your neck’s shape.
 These types of pillows often collapse over time, so you may need to replace them every year.
 As an alternative to feathers, there are hypoallergenic pillows that use other types of materials for filling.